zopefoundation/zc.relationship/src/zc/relationship/README.txt

 returns, which means that complex transitive behavior can be modeled.
 For instance, imagine genealogical relationships.
 Let's say the basic relationship is "MALE and FEMALE had CHILDREN".
-Walking transitively to get ancestors or descendents would need to distinguish between male children and female children in order to correctly generate the transitive search.
+Walking transitively to get ancestors or descendants would need to distinguish between male children and female children in order to correctly generate the transitive search.
 This could be accomplished by resolving each child token and examining the object or, probably more efficiently, getting an indexed collection of males and